Cho-jap-heon/CA_PBL_MIPS_PWM/docs/design_report.md

 ```

 The program uses `$t0` as the switch address, `$t2` as the duty address, and
 `$t1` as the transferred value.
-The loop is intentionally short: the processor
+In the main loop, the processor executes `lw` from MMIO address `0x90` to read the current switch value, then executes `sw` to MMIO address `0x98` to update the PWM duty register.
+This directly verifies the full software-to-hardware path from external input, through the MIPS pipeline, to the PWM peripheral.The loop is intentionally short: the processor
 samples switches frequently, while the PWM register holds the most recent value
 for the independent hardware counter.
 A `nop` occupies the jump delay slot.
 Pipeline load-use handling stalls the dependent store until the loaded switch